-It will not be means tested and one voucher will be available for every child annually over the next 4 years.
+It is not means tested and one voucher is available for every child annually until 2022.

-There will be no limits on the number of applications per family, as long as each child is enrolled in school and has a valid Medicare card.
+There are no limits on the number of applications per family, as long as each child is enrolled in school and has a valid Medicare card.

 What if my child doesn't currently have a Medicare card?